Flight Club Birmingham Birmingham

 The concept for the ground floor is based around the idea of the fairground penchant for a ‘trick of the eye’.
 The design scheme is an exploration of the beginnings of animation and the moving image in the context of the Victorian fairground.

 The ground floor space is dominated by a dramatic marquee-inspired ceiling feature and bar with perimeter trompe l’oeil ‘windows’ revealing the surrounding village fairground.
 The bar front features hand painted designs inspired by patterns found in traditional fairground games, combined with reclaimed Victorian fireplace tiles and laser cut blackened steel detailing.
 The canopy of the bar incorporates details found in traditional carousel canopies.

-The ground floor also features incredibly rare original 19th Century fairground panels salvaged from a carousel designed by the pioneer of carousel design, Frederick Savage.
-These panels were re-staged with custom designed hand painted scenic artwork, fret cut panelling & bespoke lighting.
+The ground floor boasts incredibly rare original 19th Century fairground panels.
+These were lovingly rescued by our team from a carousel designed by Frederick Savage, the pioneer of carousel design.
+We meticulously restored these panels, bringing them to life with custom hand-painted artwork, intricate panelling and bespoke lighting.

-The design scheme for the first floor is based around the British love of equestrianism and country pursuits.
-The hand painted scenic artwork on the first floor bar pays homage to the works of the 19th century Birmingham School of Landscape Artists.
+The first floor transports to an era where the British passion for equestrianism and country pursuits reigned supreme.
+The hand-painted scenic artwork on the first-floor bar is a nod to the masterpieces created by the 19th century Birmingham School of Landscape Artists.